A simple and effective way to teach children to pray scripture.

 - Have your child pick a verse.
 Start with prayer.
 Ask God — Open my eyes to see the wonderful things in your word. psalms 119:18

-I can be strong and courageous.
-I do not need to be afraid or discourage because God is with me wherever I am.
+Pray this verse: Heavenly Father, Your word says that you will not leave me.
+Help me remember that you are with me wherever I go and that is why I can be strong and courageous.
+I do not need to be afraid or discouraged because you are with me wherever I am.

-- Write the verse out in your journal.
-Then you can journal your prayer and pray the verse back to God.
+- You can also write the verse out in a journal.
+Journal your prayer and pray the verse back to God.
 You can start off by telling him what you think or how you feel then answer this question, “How would I live differently if I believed this verse?”

 Making prayer a priority in our homes